Kid-friendly Create Your Own Sweet Rice Cake Candies Recipe - Sticky Fingers Cooking

 Photo by Svetlyachock/Shutterstock.com

 • Confections or confectionery are sweet treats, like candies.
 Cakes, cookies, and other pastries are examples of baked confections.
 Ice cream is an example of a frozen confection.
-We will focus on candy confections.
+Our focus here is on candy confections.

-• On the Indian subcontinent, around 500 BCE, they used sugar cane juice to cover flowers, fruit, nuts, and seeds and to make sweets.
-In ancient civilizations, confections were made with honey before crystallized sugar became readily available.
+• On the Indian subcontinent, around 500 BCE, they began using sugar cane juice to cover flowers, fruit, nuts, and seeds to make sweets.

 • Hard candies include nut brittle, candy canes, jawbreakers, lemon drops, lollipops, ribbon candy, rock candy, and toffee (although it can also be chewy).